thlorenz/exorcist/README.md

 OPTIONS:

   --base   -b   Base path for calculating relative source paths. (default: use absolute paths) --root   -r   Root URL for loading relative source paths.
 Set as sourceRoot in the source map. (default: '') --url    -u   Full URL to source map.
-Set as sourceMappingURL in the output stream. (default: map_file)
+Set as sourceMappingURL in the output stream. (default: map_file) --output -o   Path to the file where the JS content is wrote. (default: map_file)

 EXAMPLE:

   Bundle main.js with browserify into bundle.js and externalize the map to bundle.js.map.

     browserify main.js --debug | exorcist bundle.js.map > bundle.js

+  Take an existing bundled file and split it into two files.

+    exorcist only-the-map.file -o only-the-js.file < bundle.js
 ```

 ## Installation